LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: RELATED WORK

 In previous work~\cite{henrich2024registered}, we have shown that using \gls{on}-based reconstruction of deformable objects provides an alternative to deformable registration methods.
 Similar to Jia et al.~\cite{Jia_Kyan_2021}, an \gls{on} is conditioned on an input point cloud.
 However, in contrast to using the \gls{on} as a new registration target, we generate an object representation that can be used in place of a registered model.
 In addition, our approach does not require initialization through a rigid registration step and works for large deformations.

-In contrast to our previous work~\cite{henrich2024trackingtumorsdeformationpartial}, we utilize physics-based simulation to generate realistic deformations for our training data.
+In contrast to our previous work~\cite{henrich2024trackingtumorsdeformationpartialIEEE}, we utilize physics-based simulation to generate realistic deformations for our training data.
 Combined with a high-quality depth sensor, our proposed approach is able to accurately reconstruct objects in the real world.
-To address transparency and safety in high-risk applications such a surgery, we extend the method to provide quantitative measures of uncertainty and explainability.
-We demonstrate our method's effectiveness through real-world robotic experiments that require accurate reconstruction of internal structures in highly deformable objects.
+To address transparency and safety in high-risk applications such as surgery, we extend the method to provide initial quantitative measures of uncertainty and explainability.
+Finally, we demonstrate our method's effectiveness through real-world robotic experiments that require accurate reconstruction of internal structures in \highly deformable objects.

 \paragraph{Deformable Object Manipulation} Interaction with deformable objects is investigated through classical and data-driven model-based methods.
 These approaches manipulate deformable objects and indirectly achieve the desired shapes of the internal structures for biopsies~\cite{afshar2022modelbasedmultipoint}, cryoablation~\cite{alambeigi2018semiautonomouscryoablation}, and suturing~\cite{zhong2019dualarmrobotic}.
 However, these approaches assume that the position and shape of the internal structures can be determined intraoperatively from sensor observations, for example through an ultrasound probe.
 This limits their applicability and further requires complex data processing to locate, segment, and reconstruct the internal structures from the ultrasound images.